BNNJ/Project9/README.md

 Then open a web browser and enter the url `localhost:8000`
 or [click here](http:localhost:8000)

-Some pre-configured users are available: pascal
+Some pre-configured users are available:
+pascal
 Eileen
 JohnPaul
 jimmy
 the password is the same for all of them: `ocpass123`
+Some reviews and tickets have been added for all of them.

 additionally, an admin account is available with those credentials: admin/admin